SiriusXM Satellite Radio (info for techies)

 - You do not need to know this stuff in order to use or enjoy your

-toward people wishing to investigate further. (like the two socially awkward people to the right
+toward people wishing to investigate further.
+(Nerds + Technophiles)

 In